 From there, I was directed to have a seat in the sparsely-furnished waiting area.
 I chose a seat as far from any high-traffic areas, but I was called by the nurse to have my weight and blood pressure recorded before I was able to settle in.
 Once I returned to my seat, I was called back to see the doctor, so I was pleased that I didn’t have to wait around too much.

-After my meeting with the doctor, I was taken immediately for blood work then I made my way to the pharmacy down the hall to collect a fresh supply of tolvaptan.
+After I met with the doctor, I was taken immediately for blood work then I made my way to the pharmacy down the hall to collect a fresh supply of tolvaptan.
 As with entering the kidney department, I entered this area with hesitation, watching first before approaching the desk.
 It was straight forward though, and by then I was starting to understand the general process.
 Basically, it was the same as before but with more space in between people.

 When I left the pharmacy, I returned to the main hospital corridor to make my way towards the taxi rank (again, walking with my arms close to my body and my hands clutched in front of me).
 But as the small shop was open, I thought I would pop in to see what “shopping” in the real world was like.
 Here, I noticed social distancing stickers all over the floors, along with arrows indicating a one-way system.
-I also noticed that the pastries and breads were all pre-wrapped, where in the past there were tongs for selecting what you wanted, and you put it in a bag yourself.
+I also noticed that the pastries and bread were all pre-wrapped, where in the past there were tongs for selecting what you wanted, and you put it in a bag yourself.

 Like the rest of the day, I was very unsure of what the practice was in the shop.
 I didn’t know if I could pick up a package and read the ingredients, and if I did touch something, I didn’t know if I was then obliged to purchase it.
 There wasn’t any signage to answer these questions for me, so I just tried not to touch anything.
 But I managed to select a few items, so it was a successful stop at least!